arturo-j-martinez-ii/tlens/README.md

 _**About This Project:**_

-**AR Glasses** is a UTSA Quality of Life + Challenger Project being currently developed by freshman Electrical Engineering major Arturo Martinez.
+**AR Glasses** is a UTSA Quality of Life + Challenger Project being currently developed by  Arturo Martinez, a UTSA freshman Electrical Engineering major.

 The goal of this project is to develop a **universial transcription lens glasses attachment** that doesn't require Wi-Fi or celluar device for a veteran named Micheal.